Bertrand256/dash-masternode-tool/README.md

 ## Connection setup

 Most of the application features involve exchanging data between the application itself and the Dash network.
 To do this, *DMT* needs to connect to one of the full nodes on the network, specifically one which can handle JSON-RPC requests.
 This node plays the role of a gateway for *DMT* to the Dash network.
-It does not matter which full node node provides the service, because all nodes reach consensus by synchronizing information between each other on the Dash network.
+It does not matter which full node provides the service, because all nodes reach consensus by synchronizing information between each other on the Dash network.

 Depending on your preferences (and skills) you can choose one of three possible connection types:
  * [Direct connection to a local node](doc/config-connection-direct.md), for example to *Dash Core* running on your normal computer.